fuelphp-storage/event/queue.md

 $queue->queue('name', array('param 1 - b', 'param 2 - b'));
 ```

-You've now got 2 payloads in the que, ready to get cracking.
+You've now got 2 payloads in the queue, ready to get cracking.

 ### Registering Flushers (Listeners, Workers, ...)

-Where in events callbacks are often refered to as Listeners, in Queue they're commonly known as Flushers or Workers.
+Where in events callbacks are often referred to as Listeners, in Queue they're commonly known as Flushers or Workers.
 Registering a Flusher works just like adding a Listener to a Container:

 ```php
 $queue->on('name', $callable_flusher, $context, $priority);